vmware/terraform-provider-avi/website/docs/r/avi_serviceengine.html.markdown

 * `hypervisor` - (Optional) Enum options - default, vmware_esx, kvm, vmware_vsan, xen.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `mgmt_vnic` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `name` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `nsxt_no_hotplug` - (Optional) If set to true, controller does not hotplugg the vnics.
+Field introduced in 30.2.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `resources` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `se_group_ref` - (Optional) It is a reference to an object of type serviceenginegroup.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.